Winston Churchill is quoted as saying, “We shape our buildings and afterward our buildings shape us.”

 - Staff members don’t use the stairs because they’re cold, dark and noisy.

-- Students use a service entrance to a campus building because it’s closer to their natural walking path than the main entrance.
+- Students use a service entrance because it’s closer to their natural walking path than the main entrance.

 - Faculty store materials in multiple locations because there isn’t adequate storage near their classroom or office.